-I recommend reading the words out loud to yourself recommend when working a technique for the first time that it can help to read the words out loud.
+I recommend reading the words out loud to yourself recommend when working a technique for the first time.
 Take it step-by-step, and don’t worry if it doesn’t completely make sense the first time you try it.
 The words will be here in the Jill Wolcott Knits® Techniques Library if you need them again.
 Of course I am a big fan of practice!

 Finding Things In the Jill Wolcott Knits® Techniques Library

 I like adding in new things, and as I create new work, I find myself using familiar techniques in different ways.
-To that end, as we (and I did not do most of the database-building work) reworked the database, we found that it made more sense to group things, and give a variety of uses under one topic.
-For instance, if you search knitting stitches together the page has instructions for knitting 2, 3, 4, and 5 stitches together.
-If you put k2tog into the search box in the upper right of any of my web pages, it will search the Jill Wolcott Knits® Techniques Library, and take you to the same page.
+To that end, I have found that it makes more sense to group things, and to give a variety of uses under one topic.
+For instance, if you go to the knitting stitches together page it has instructions for knitting 2, 3, 4, and 5 stitches together.
+If you put k2tog into the search box on any of my web pages, it will search the Jill Wolcott Knits® Techniques Library, and take you to the same page.